Young Scientist Research Prizes – 2017 Competition

 A National Science Week Event

 To foster and recognise excellence in Victoria’s early career scientists, the Royal Society of Victoria has established four prestigious competitive prizes open to Victorian students in their third or fourth year of doctoral candidature, in all areas of the Biomedical & Health Sciences, Biological Sciences (Non-human), Earth Sciences and Physical Sciences.

-Each of the short-listed candidates will be required to give a 15 minute oral presentation (10 minutes presentation, 5 minutes discussion) before a general audience of scientists and members at the Society on 17th August 2017 commencing from 6:30 p.m.
+Each of these short-listed candidates will be required to give a 15 minute oral presentation (10 minutes presentation, 5 minutes discussion) before a general audience of scientists and members at the Society on 17th August 2017 commencing from 6:30 p.m.
 The order of speaking is decided by ballot on the night.
 In addition to the merits of the methodology and significance of their scientific work, finalists will be judged on their ability to make their work accessible and interesting to an audience uninitiated in their field of endeavour.

 Winners will be announced at a special function following the presentations at the Royal Society of Victoria’s Hall.

 The presentations are open to fellow students, friends and families through invitation, as well as RSV Members and the general public through this registration service.

 The Biological Sciences (Non-human) prize and Earth Sciences prize are generously supported by donations from the families of previous Royal Society Presidents: Edmund D Gill and Neil Archbold respectively.
 We also gratefully acknowledge the generous support of Dr S Max Richards AM and Mrs Margaret R Richards, commencing from 2017.